Chipotle is one of my favorite restaurants to eat at.

 - Once tofu has finished pressing, dice into small chunks and place on a baking sheet that is lined with parchment paper (the parchment paper is important for the cooking)

-- Bake for 20-25 minutes, stirring once, until the tofu begins to dry out but is not burnt
+- Bake at 425 degrees for 20-25 minutes, stirring once, until the tofu begins to dry out but is not burnt

 - Heat a skillet on medium high heat and add the tofu, enchilada sauce, lime, cumin, and salt